Getting the job of your dreams is not that tough anymore.

 It will also include regulations, encryption protocols, standards, policies, and laws about network security.
 They offer a unique way of teaching, for instance, flashcards, video lessons, interactive diagrams, and expert instructors.

-Widen your IT skills with the Network administration course by LinkedIn.
+Widen your IT skills with the Network Administration course on LinkedIn.
 The courses offered will help you learn how to organize and install a network, master the concepts, configure switches and routers, and troubleshoot the network.

 It offers networking basics, IP addressing, network media for LANs and WANs, CLI tools and protocols, troubleshooting, subnetting, and so much more.